ErikaAntonette/COVID-Vaccination-Sites/README.md

 # COVID-Vaccination-Sites

 *******************************************
-This is the MATLAB implementation of the optimization methods used in "Optimal Selection of COVID-19 Vaccination Sites at the Municipal Level."
+This is the MATLAB implementation of the optimization methods used in "Optimal Selection of COVID-19 Vaccination Sites at the Municipal Level"

 ### Execution Instructions
 *******************************************